Tools to improve

 The program will match participants with a Financial Health Coach certified by the National Association of Certified Credit Counselors.

 Coaches will offer education and training in weekly sessions for up to six months to help participants:

-Participants may receive continued Crisis Assistance in the form of credits, which can be redeemed upon successful completion of the program.
-Credits can then be applied to utility bills, rent or mortgage payments, or placed in a "rainy day" savings fund.
+Participants will receive continued assistance in the form of credits, which can be redeemed upon successful completion of the program.
+Credits can then be applied to utility bills, rent, or mortgage payments, or placed in an emergency savings fund.

 MISSION FOR THE MIDLANDS